aaaandrea/Delectables/docs/README.md

 - New Account creation, login, and guest/demo login
 - A production README, replacing this README
 - Hosting on Heroku
-- Projects
+- Recipes
-- Commenting on Projects
+- Commenting on Recipes
-- Adding photos and videos to Projects
+- Adding photos and videos to Recipes
-- Searching projects by keyword
+- Searching recipes by keyword

 Design Docs
 - View Wireframes